GiorgiMegeneishvili/ETL_in_python/README.md

-# ETL_in_python# ETL in Python
+# 📦 ETL in Python

-This repository demonstrates a simple ETL (Extract, Transform, Load) pipeline implemented in Python.
-It is designed to show the core principles of data extraction, transformation, and loading using standard Python libraries.
+A simple and clear example of an ETL (Extract, Transform, Load) pipeline written in Python.
+Designed to demonstrate the core principles of data ingestion, transformation, and loading with easy-to-read code.

 ---

+## 🚀 Features

+- 📌 Extract data from a source
+- 🔄 Transform and clean the data
+- 💾 Load data into a target (CSV or Database)
+- 🗂️ Modular, easy-to-follow structure

+---

-## 📌 Project Structure
+## 📂 Project Structure

 ETL_in_python/
 │
-├── extract.py # Code for extracting data from source
+├── extract.py # Extracts data from the source
-├── transform.py # Code for transforming the data
+├── transform.py # Transforms and cleans data
-├── load.py # Code for loading the data into target ├── main.py # Main script to orchestrate ETL
+├── load.py # Loads data into target
+├── main.py # Orchestrates the ETL process
-└── requirements.txt # Python dependencies
+└── requirements.txt # Project dependencies

 yaml
 Copy